 To see what our house looked like before, including the front garden, visit:

 1982 Ranch to Farmhouse Cottage (with the original color, which we later changed to the yellow you see above)

 The side yard consists of a pink dogwood to honor the dogwood that had to be sacrificed to get to the front door and some of the many Hydrangeas I've managed to find places for (I think I'm up to 15!) as well as another perennial favorite, Japanese Anemone.

 This garden is beautiful to look at from both outside and inside - our daughter has enjoyed watching the birds take baths over the years, since her bedroom has the best view of it.

-Tip: when planning a garden bed consider what it will look like from the inside as well - that way you'll avoid the dreaded foundation-plants-that-eventually-cover-the-windows syndrome, which this house had when we bought it.
+Pro Tip: when planning a garden bed consider what it will look like from the inside as well - that way you'll avoid the dreaded foundation-plants-that-eventually-cover-the-windows syndrome, which this house had when we bought it.

 Our goal with the entry was to create a welcome for visitors as well as good curb appeal, mainly by removing a tree and creating a path from the circular drive to the front door (this was all one shrub border originally).

 The garden on the right is under a large Japanese maple tree, which is dry shade and the birdbath garden on the left is more moist, which is why hostas do well there, but not under the tree.